CoffeeVeinStudio/CoffeeBoard/README.md

 | `Ctrl+Y` / `Ctrl+Shift+Z` | CoffeeBoard redo | Nuke redo |
 | `Ctrl+S` | Save board | Save Nuke script |
 | `Ctrl+O` | Open board | Open Nuke script |

 ---

+## Running in Houdini

+1. Open Houdini.
+2. Add a new pane tab via the **+** menu → **Python Panel → Coffee Board**.
+3. Dock it wherever you like — it behaves as a standard Houdini panel tab.

+To open Coffee Board as a floating window, create a shelf tool with this script:

+    import sys

+    _cb_path = 'C:/Tools'  # parent of the CoffeeBoard/ folder
+    if _cb_path not in sys.path:
+        sys.path.insert(0, _cb_path)

+    from CoffeeBoard.adapters.houdini_adapter import launch
+    _board = launch()  # keep reference to prevent garbage collection

+> **Note:** `setup_houdini.py` installs into all Houdini versions found
+> in your preferences folder and bakes in an absolute path to the
+> CoffeeBoard folder.
+If you move the repository after installation,
+> re-run `setup_houdini.py`.

+---